-On May 28, 2021, the Division of Consumer Affairs issued
+July 6, 2021 the Director of the Division of Consumer Affairs issued Administrative

-Order closely for more information on the requirements for the provision of personal care services.
+closely for more information on the requirements for the provision of personal

 The New Jersey Board of Massage and Bodywork Therapy licenses massage and body work therapists and massage and body work therapist employers.